Meaning

 What people already call “meaning”

-Everyday definitions of meaning aren’t wrong or contradictory.
-They name different aspects of the same coordination problem.
+Everyday definitions of meaning are not wrong or contradictory, they highlight different aspects of the same coordination problem.

 • Meaning as definition